 Our second business segment is catering to the individual exhibitors at the exhibitions.
 Exhibitors/ attendees often have temporary assistance needs at conventions and trade shows.
 We intend to assist these clients on exhibits display design, booth set up, tradeshow promotion material preparing, entourage interpreter and/or exhibitor booth personnel arrangements, including bilingual spokespersons, sales associates, narrators and demonstrators, hostesses/hosts, promoters and models.

-We also plan to offer trade show marketing services, such as event website landing pages, Convention specific Google AdWords Campaigns, email marketing for before, during and after the event, as well as flyer distribution to convention attendees.
-In addition, we are in negotiation process to establish a wholesale account with an exhibit booth rental company.
-An agreement, however, has not been reached at this time.
-If consummated, we can provide custom and pre-made booths, booth graphic design, and exhibit booth setup services to our clients.
+We also offer trade show marketing services, such as event website landing pages, convention specific Google AdWords campaigns, email marketing services before, during and after the event, as well as media distribution and posting to convention attendees.